Birmingham Child Camp Accident Lawyer

 Causes of Birmingham Child Camp Injuries

-According to the CDC, falls are the most common cause of non-fatal child injuries, and this is true at camps, as well.
+According to the CDC, falls are among the most common cause of non-fatal child injuries, and this is true at camps, as well.
 High-risk activities that require extra care include horseback and bicycle riding, trampoline activities, and rock climbing, for example.

 Collisions with another child or with an object, like a tree, can also cause serious injuries if children are not closely watched and warned.
 Children can cut themselves while using pocket or utility knives without proper training on how to handle them or without proper supervision.